 Your caregiver and other visitors should park at the JRSC.

-- If you’re arriving on Northbound FDR Drive, you will need to go around the block to pull into the driveway on southbound York Ave, between East 62nd and East 61st Streets.
+- If you’re arriving on Northbound FDR Drive, go around the block to pull into the driveway on southbound York Ave, between East 62nd and East 61st Streets.

 - If you’re arriving on Southbound FDR Drive, take southbound York Avenue and pull into the driveway.

-- Once you enter the JRSC, a concierge will greet you and direct you to the check-in area on the 3rd floor.
+- Once you enter the JRSC, a concierge will greet you.
+They’ll direct you to the check-in area on the 3rd floor.

-- When you get to the 3rd floor you and your caregiver will be given badges to wear.
-These badges will allow your healthcare team to provide updates on your progress.
+- When you get to the 3rd floor, you’ll get a badge to wear.
+This badge lets your care team give updates on your progress.

 What to expect in the pre-surgical center

-- After you check in, a member of your healthcare team will bring you and your caregiver to the pre-surgical center on the 6th floor.
+- After you check in, a member of your care team will bring you to the pre-surgical center on the 6th floor.

-- You will meet with your healthcare team.
-They will review your medical history and answer any questions you may have.
+- You’ll meet with your care team.
+They’ll review your medical history and answer your questions.